cxliu0/KL-Loss-pytorch/README.md

 ## Data Preparation

 - Download [COCO](https://cocodataset.org/#download) datasets.
-The direcory structure is expected to be as follow:
+The directory structure is expected to be as follows:

 ```
 KL-Loss-pytorch